 Due to the lack of materials to act as a buffer to other sounds, it can be harder to block out distractions such as other employees talking, phone calls and even music or people conducting meetings.

-There are ways to counteract this, but it is certainly something that many people have to acclimate to if they’re used to a quiet environment.
+There are ways to counteract this, but it is certainly something that many people have to acclimatise to if they’re used to a quiet environment.

-As mentioned above, it can be an issue for some people that privacy is limited.
+As mentioned above, some people prefer to have their own space.
 If you’re having a sensitive conversation or a serious meeting it can be difficult to restrict other people from hearing it without a partition or closed door.
-In this case it may be worth considering adding a space that is partitioned-off within your office such as a booth.
+In this case, it may be worth considering adding a space that is partitioned-off within your office such as a booth or meeting pod.

-A huge advantage of having partitions in an office is that you automatically have more privacy.
-Sounds travels less with more barriers between workstations and a closed-off room gives the option to offer a meeting space that is closed off from the rest of the office which is a desirable office feature for most companies.
+A huge advantage of having partitions in an office is that you automatically have more privacy and peace and quiet.
+Sound travels less with more barriers between workstations, and a closed-off room gives the option to offer a meeting space that is separate from the rest of the office which is a desirable office feature for most companies.
 This can save on the cost of hosting the meeting elsewhere and can offer a multi-use space itself.

 Partitions don’t have to be dull.
 At McFeggan Brown, we relish the opportunity to create features in your office that are as stunning as they are practical.
-You could use plants to act as barriers, or smart storage walls or even partitioning walls that can be moved into different positions.
+You could use biophilic design features to act as barriers, smart storage walls or even partitioning walls that can be moved into different positions.

 Another advantage of partitioning is that you can easily organise employees via department or seniority.
 This is great for larger companies that rely on frequent group work or have different needs from their office space.
-It’s a great way to have a clear layout that can otherwise get lost in a open-space.
+It’s an excellent way to have a clear layout that can otherwise get lost in an open space.